CNX Resources (CNX)

 AI Analysis | Feedback

-Alan K. Shepard, President and Chief Financial Officer (to become President and Chief Executive Officer effective January 1, 2026)
+Alan K. Shepard, President and Chief Executive Officer

-Alan K. Shepard has served as Chief Financial Officer of CNX Resources Corporation since June 1, 2022, and President since June 12, 2025.
-He is appointed to assume the roles of President and Chief Executive Officer, effective January 1, 2026.
-Mr. Shepard has over 20 years of experience in the energy sector, rejoining CNX in 2020.
-Prior to his current roles, he served as the company’s Vice President – Accounting and Chief Accounting Officer since February 2020.
-Before joining CNX, Mr. Shepard was the Chief Financial Officer of EdgeMarc Energy, a private equity-funded oil and gas exploration and production company.
-He is a licensed Certified Public Accountant in Pennsylvania and holds a bachelor's degree in Accounting and Business Administration from Thiel College and an MBA from Carnegie Mellon University’s Tepper School of Business.
+Alan K. Shepard became the President and Chief Executive Officer of CNX Resources Corporation on January 1, 2026.
+Prior to this, he held the positions of President and Chief Financial Officer since June 12, 2025, and Chief Financial Officer since June 1, 2022.
+He also served as the Company's Vice President – Accounting and Chief Accounting Officer starting in February 2020.
+Before rejoining CNX in 2020, Mr. Shepard was the Chief Financial Officer of EdgeMarc Energy, which was a private equity-funded oil and gas exploration and production company.
+He brings over 20 years of experience in the energy sector and is an inactive Certified Public Accountant in Pennsylvania.
+Mr. Shepard holds a bachelor's degree in Accounting and Business Administration from Thiel College and an MBA from Carnegie Mellon University's Tepper School of Business.

 Navneet Behl, Chief Operating Officer

 Navneet Behl has served as the Chief Operating Officer of CNX Resources Corporation since November 17, 2022.
-In this position, he is responsible for the daily management of the company's asset base and the safe, compliant, and effective execution of its operational plan.
-Before this role, Mr. Behl was the Vice President of Engineering at CNX.
-Prior to joining CNX, he was the CEO and co-founder of OilRox Resources since 2019.
-From 2014 to 2019, he served as Vice President of Operations for Apache Corp and held various engineering and business management roles at EOG Resources and Schlumberger earlier in his career.
-He holds a Bachelor of Technology in Petroleum Engineering, a Master of Science in Engineering, and an Executive MBA.
+Before this appointment, he was the Vice President of Engineering at CNX.
+Prior to joining CNX, Mr. Behl was the CEO and co-founder of OilRox Resources starting in 2019.
+From 2014 to 2019, he served as Vice President of Operations for Apache Corp, and earlier in his career, he held various engineering and business management positions at EOG Resources and Schlumberger.
+Mr. Behl earned a Bachelor of Technology in Petroleum Engineering from the Indian School of Mines, a Master of Science in Engineering from the University of Texas at Austin, and an Executive MBA from the MIT Sloan School of Management.

 Timothy S. Bedard, Executive Vice President, General Counsel, and Corporate Secretary